lukestateson/chromestuckscrollbarfixer/README.md

 5. Top Right Corner > Developer mode > Enable
 6. Load Unpacked > Select cloned folder > Open
 7. Reload pages

+If this extension helped you fix the scrolling issue you can support me at [Patreon](https://www.patreon.com/lukestateson).
+I would really appreciate it!